subsite/git-cheatsheet/README.md

    aC1ycz7Xr1/9raqEhJ1fJDc6MQIp6JUswzHANJrG6VIR0
    O7bHPH54nnzteLhWti1KIlRbjDnXT+lsE6SCUNOSpLaoVQspL me@mymachine
 ```
 If you get "No such file or directory" you need to generate a key pair first, do this and the repeat the first step.
+When you see the key, copy it to the clipboard (the whole thing starting with ssh-rsa).

 ```
+# SKIP THIS STEP if you already have managed to display and copy down the key.
 ssh-keygen # enter, enter, enter until done unless you want to change something.
 You now have a key pair, repeat the above step.

 ```